 Despite April 15 pre-orders, Samsung has delayed the launch of the Galaxy Fold (all models) due to defects with the phone’s display and folding mechanism.
 The new release date is not confirmed, but the company said it will be pushed for several weeks.

 Samsung initially stated they would sell the Galaxy Fold in the U.S. on April 26 for $1,980 with 4G LTE connectivity, and U.S. carriers like T-Mobile mentioned sales the night before.
 Samsung will also manufacture a more expensive 5G version of the Galaxy Fold in South Korea for the equivalent of $2,130.
 There is no word yet on when a 5G Galaxy Fold model will come to the U.S.

 - Galaxy Fold (4G) Purchase Date: Initial release date was set for April 26.
 The updated date is TBD.

-- Galaxy Fold with 5G Purchase date: TBD on release in U.S.
+- Galaxy Fold with 5G Purchase date: TBD on release in the U.S.

 Carrier 5G Plans

 With a 5G Samsung phone, you’ll also need a 5G cell phone plan.
 Because 5G infrastructure is still in its infancy, many carriers do not have price estimates on their future 5G plans.
 Nevertheless, below is what they have said so far:

 - Verizon: Verizon originally planned to charge $10/month to add their 5G Ultra Wideband plans, but they have waived this fee thus far.

 - AT&T: No word yet, but AT&T charged $70/month for 15GB of 5G data in their testing.

 - Sprint: No additional cost, but it’s only available on the Unlimited Premium plan.